yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 same.
 Neither is what stops the wrong disk - the list is.
 The typing is so nobody is surprised.

+Whether a stick has to be formatted at all is answered from what is on it, not from it being a USB stick. `--list` says `ready` or `format` per disk and why:

+    ready   FAT32 under GPT, nothing to erase ready   FAT32, but the scheme is FDisk_partition_scheme rather than GPT format  this holds APFS, and OpenCore boots from a FAT32 partition format  the FAT32 partition on it is not mounted

+A FAT32 stick under MBR boots on most firmware, so the scheme is a remark and not a refusal; a stick with no FAT32 on it cannot be written to at all.
+The window picks the ready one when there is one, and opens the erase panel when there is not.

 Copying is separate and destroys nothing, which is why it is a different flag: a stick that is already FAT32 needs no erasing. `--place` writes `EFI/` and `com.apple.recovery.boot/` side by side at the root and then says whether